 Overstrand beach is located along the Norfolk Coast Path and is an ideal place to begin a coastal walk.
 The path offers some spectacular cliff-top scenery.

 In the village of Overstrand there are cafes, a pub and a village shop.
-During the 19th century, the church had to be moved back from the sea front to protect it from coastal erosion, although its tower was left at the original cliff-top site.
+Just along the coast at Sidestrand the parish church was moved back from the sea front during the 19th century to protect it from coastal erosion, although its tower was left at the original cliff-top site.

 Type of beach